THE FORD PRESIDENCY

 - c.
 US ended recognition of Taiwan as ruler of China

 - d.
-We did offer them recognition as a separate nation - they rejected the offer
+We did offer them recognition as a separate nation - they

 - e.
 1/79 - US opened full diplomatic relations with PRC